rbw/aiosnow/docs/reference/models/table/schema.rst

 Schema
 ======

-The TableSchema functions like a regular schema, but requires :attr:`~aiosnow.models.table.TableSchema.Meta.table_name` to be set in the :class:`~aiosnow.models.table.TableSchema.Meta` inner class.
+The TableSchema behaves like a regular schema, but requires :attr:`~aiosnow.models.table.TableSchema.Meta.table_name` to be set in the :class:`~aiosnow.models.table.TableSchema.Meta` inner class.